utopia-foss/utopia/doc/models/HdfBench.rst

 The ``times`` dataset holds the benchmarking times.
 Its rows correspond to the time step, the columns correspond to the configured benchmarks (in the same order).

-For dynamic evaluation of benchmarks, the dataset attributes should be used:
+For dynamic evaluation of benchmarks, dataset attributes should be used:

 * ``dims``\ : gives names to dimensions
 * ``coords_benchmark``\ : which benchmark corresponds to which column of the dataset
-* ``initial_write``\ : whether the first benchmarked time (row 0) includes a write operation or *only* the setup time of the dataset.
+* ``initial_write``\ : whether the first benchmarked time (row 0) includes a write operation or *only* the setup time of the dataset

 Evaluation scripts
 ^^^^^^^^^^^^^^^^^^